dkidanu1/Milestone-3/README.md

 ## Surface Plane

 ### Testing
+**Validating User Stories:**

+- As a user I want to find recipes for inspiration
+>User is able to: Easily navigate to where recipes can be found through the navigation bar.
+Once the user has navigated to the popular recipes section they are able to view all the pre populated recipes.

+- As a user I want to save my favourite recipes
+> User is able to: Locate a recipe they like on the popular recipes page and save that onto their own account.
+Before saving the recipe the user has the chance to update it according to their preference.

+- As a user I want to add and store my own recipes
+> User is able to: Add a recipe once logged into their account.
+A new page reveals itself once a user logs in called Add Recipe, from this page a user can inout all the details of their recipe and save it for a later date.

+- As a user I want to be able to update and edit the recipes I created
+> User is able to: Locate recipes added on the My Recipes page and edit or update the information according to the new inputs they would like to include.

+- As a user I want to delete any recipe I don’t find relevant anymore
+>  User is able to: Delete a recipe I do not want to be stored on my account anymore.
+This fuctionality is found on the My Recipes Page.

+- As a user I want to be able to search for recipes by cuisine and key words
+> User is able to: Find recipes using key words, this includes titles and categories.
+Once user searches a key word they will get a short list of search results.

 The site has multiple features and in order to test effectively I broke down the testing phases into multiple sections seen below:
 - Interaction
 - Security (URL Injection)